sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

 3. Leave all the default settings, and click **Apply**.

-    Our queue has no subscriptions at the moment, so let's go ahead and add a subscription to the Business Partner topic, e.g. `default/sap.s4/S4D/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1`.
+    Our queue has no subscriptions at the moment, so let's go ahead and add a subscription to the Business Partner topic, for example `default/sap.s4/S4D/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1`.

 4. Click on the queue you just created.